 You Have Choices

-Replacing end-of-life products gives you the opportunity to revisit your IT solutions, as many businesses are opting to migrate to the cloud during this transition.
+Replacing end-of-life products allows you to revisit your IT solutions, as many businesses are opting to migrate to the cloud during this transition.
 It’s no longer necessary to have in-house infrastructure to host your hardware and applications.
 Microsoft is fully invested in its cloud strategy, and hardware is the most expensive it’s ever been to license via Microsoft.

 As you are updating your IT systems to comply with Microsoft EOL.
 It is more secure and often less costly than traditional computing methods.